 An abdominoplasty, also commonly referred to as a tummy tuck, is the cosmetic procedure that removes unwanted skin and tissue from the abdominal region.
 It can also create a smoother, firmer abdominal profile by restoring and tightening stretched abdominal muscles.
+For our other body procedures, click here.

 Who is a Good Candidate?